Cool It: The Skeptical Environmentalist's Guide to Global Warming: Reception and critique

 In a review in The New York Times, Andrew Revkin says that Lomborg uses the book to reprise "his earlier argument with a tighter focus.
 He tries to puncture more of what he says are environmental myths, like the imminent demise of polar bears."
 According to The Guardian, academics rejected Lomborg's view that warming temperatures would save lives.
 A profile in The Guardian also suggested that Lomborg's statements on the effects of climate change contradicted each other within a few pages.

 Economist Frank Ackerman of Tufts University and the Stockholm Environment Institute, wrote a review of Lomborg's book.
 In it, Ackerman criticised Lomborg for his views on the economics of climate change, including the costs of the Kyoto Protocol and the use of cost-benefit analysis.

 IPCC lead author Brian O'Neill wrote a mixed review of Cool It, concluding:

 [...]
 Bjorn Lomborg is like the Oliver Stone of climate change.
 He has written a book that sets out to support a certain point of view, and, unless you are an expert, you will never know which facts are correct and appropriately used and which are not.
 You might not be aware that large (and crucial) chunks of the story are skipped altogether.
 But like a Stone movie, it is a well-told tale and raises some questions that are worth thinking about.
 So if you are going to read only one book on climate, don’t read this one.
 But if you are going to read ten, reading Lomborg may be worthwhile.

 The Lomborg Deception

-In 2010, Howard Friel wrote The Lomborg Deception, a book-length critique of Cool It, which fact-checks all of Lomborg claims against the book's references and tests their authority and substance.
+In 2010, Howard Friel wrote The Lomborg Deception, a book-length critique of Cool It, which fact-checks all of Lomborg's claims against the book's references and tests their authority and substance.
 Friel has said he found "misrepresentation of academic research, misquotation of data, reliance on studies irrelevant to the author’s claims and citation of sources that seem not to exist" and characterised Lomborg as "a performance artist disguised as an academic".